 One of the negatives of teaching at a university in Korea is that students are often grouped according to what major they take.
 Their level of English isn’t taken into account at all.

-It can be frustrating for the teacher, and the students as well!
+Multilevel ESL classes can be frustrating for the teacher and the students as well!
 Even choosing a textbook in this instance can be quite challenging.
+However, don’t give up!
+Teaching different levels of ESL students within the same language class is certainly possible, but just with a few modifications and things to think about.

 Teaching Mixed Level ESL Classes: What to Do

-It’s not easy teaching multi-level classes.
+It’s not easy teaching multi-level ESL classes.
 I struggle with it, even after years of teaching in Korean universities.
+Here are the two most common problems with students with different levels in the same classroom.

 Bored at the Top